hazimoarafa/simple-react-api-test/README.md

 - Performance considerations

 ## Time Limit

 - 1 hour live coding session

 ## Submission

 - The solution will be evaluated during the live coding session
 - Be prepared to explain your approach and any assumptions made
 - Be ready to discuss potential improvements or additional features you would implement given more time

 ## Getting Started

 1. Clone this repository
-2. Install dependencies: `yarn install`
+2. Install dependencies: `npm install`
-3. Start the development server: `yarn start`
+3. Start the development server: `npm run dev`
-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4. Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 ## Available Scripts

-- `yarn start`: Runs the app in development mode
+- `npm run dev`: Runs the app in development mode
-- `yarn test`: Launches the test runner
-- `yarn build`: Builds the app for production
+- `npm run build`: Builds the app for production
-- `yarn eject`: Ejects from Create React App (one-way operation)
+- `npm run preview`: Runs the app in production mode